Heretic-oVirt/packages/README.md

 samba.spec - the spec file to build the AD-DC-enabled samba RPM package

+glusterfs-gnfs.spec - the spec file to build the dummy gNFS subpackage for the RHGS version of GlusterFS

 RPM-GPG-KEY-hvp - the GPG publick key to verify the RPM packages